budget/inventory office door

 August - September

-- The “working budget” is updated using current enrollment data.
+2. The budget for the current year is updated using current enrollment data.

-- SU provides an estimated budget for the following year using a USM driven incremental formula.
+3. SU provides an estimated budget for the following year using enrollment estimates and USM provided criteria.

 March - May

-- The internal budget process is run at SU.
+1. The internal budget process for the upcoming fiscal year begins at SU.

-- Then, using tools and templates they forecast revenue and expenses and submit budgets to the Finance Department for review.
+2. Then, using tools, workbooks, and templates provided by the SU Budget Office they forecast revenue and expenses and submit budgets to the SU Budget Office for approval.

 May - June

-- The Legislative Sessions come to an end and the BOR meets.
+2. The Legislative Sessions come to an end and the BOR finalizes the allocation of funds.

 The Salisbury University Budget Process

-To provide guidance around resource allocation and spending in FY25, the Salisbury University Investment Priorities were developed.
+To provide guidance around resource allocation and spending, the Salisbury University Investment Priorities were developed.
 These priorities support the Salisbury Seven and give us a road map for budget development in this cycle.

 The transition away from divisional budget allotments has allowed us to focus on the unique differences between budget types and ensures a fresh evaluation of expenses occurs during the budgeting cycle.
 Currently, our budgeting process is structured around framework developed for three different types of budgets:

-- Academic Schools: These budgets will rely on school/college-specific data like enrollment information and course schedules, and will follow their own strategic financial plans for the year as determined by the Dean of each school and college.
-Each financial plan specifically supports SU’s educational mission and academic excellence.
+1. Academic Schools: These budgets will rely on school/college-specific data like enrollment information and course schedules and will follow their own strategic financial plans for the year as determined by the Dean of each school and college.

-- Administrative Departments: These budgets encompass many of our essential administrative services.
+2. Administrative Departments: These budgets encompass many of our essential administrative services.
 Budgets in this area typically have a higher percentage of fixed costs and variable forecasting abilities.
-As we aim to optimize operations and enhance collaboration across campus, the Budget Office is pre-populating the PeopleSoft budgets after analyzing historical spending over the last 10 years.
-All pre-populated information can be altered as budgets are worked on.

-- Auxiliary Services: These budgets are highly complex and unique due to the revenue-generating activities and services that support our core mission but operate on a more self-sustaining basis (though not always).
-Because each auxiliary department operates very differently, the Budget Office must work with each area individually to develop tools and strategies to ensure financial accountability and data informed decision-making.
+3. Auxiliary Services: These budgets are highly complex and unique due to the revenue-generating activities and services that support our core mission but operate on a more self-sustaining basis.
+Due to the complexity of these budgets, each uses unique tools and strategies to ensure financial accountability and data informed decision-making.

 Budget Resources & Training